Expression of Pain : Somnath Hore

 Somnath_Hore_Dog

-Somnath Hore was born in 1921 Chittagong and had closely witnessed the chain of devastation left by the Japanese bombing raid on Chittagong, followed by the manmade famine of the 40s.
-Such suffering deeply impacted Hore and stimulated his visual faculty to outpour in sketches and poster drawing, which documented the devastation.
+Somnath Hore was born in 1921 in Chittagong and had closely witnessed the chain of devastation left by the Japanese bombing raid on Chittagong, followed by the manmade famine of the 40s.
+Such suffering deeply impacted Hore and stimulated his visual faculty to outpour in sketches and poster drawings, which documented the devastation.
 Some of these drawings were published in the Communist Party magazine called Janayudha (People’s War) which brought him to the notice of the party leaders.
 He was called to Calcutta to join the party as a full-time worker and arrangements were made for him to join the Government College of Art and Craft for his further training.

 During his college days, Somnath Hore was drawn to Zainul Abedin’s Famine Series and produced the Tebhaga Tea Garden Diaries of 1946-47, during his second and third year at the art college.
 In the late forties, Hore went underground when the party was declared banned and continued actively serving his ideologies.
 During this time, he explored woodcut and Chinese prints and works by Kathe Kollwitz, and an uncompromised artistic subjectivity in his work is observed in retrospect.
 Later, due to the growing difference with the party, in 1956, he decided not to renew his membership and moved on to complete his final examination at the art college.